sanskrit/raw_etexts_english/blogs/manasataramgini/2005-05-29_the-rise-and-fall-of-khan-abul-khair.md

 +++
-title = "The rise and fall of Khan Abu’lxa0Khair"
+title = "The rise and fall of Khan Abu’l Khair"

 +++
 An instructive lesson is offered by the eventful life of the Khan Abu’l